YinggggFeng/Switchable-Edge-Search/README.md

 This repository is the implementation of A Real-Time Rescheduling Algorithm for Multi-robot Plan Execution published in ICAPS 2024.

+The source code for K-Robust CBS is available at https://github.com/nobodyczcz/Lazy-Train-and-K-CBS.
+The "wait-on-start" branch supports the delayed situation that we considered.

 Build:

 ```bash